 It seems like everyone wants to be the next superstar entrepreneur, the next Arnold Schwarzenegger, the next person on the magazine covers, the next one that goes viral.
-And in order to become that we have to hustle.
-You know; “do whatever it takes and give it all you got”.
+And to become that we have to hustle.
+You know, “do whatever it takes and give it all you got”.

 Heavy ass weights

-I don’t believe we really want to be those things, I believe we like the idea of being those things.
+I don’t believe we really want to be those things; I believe we like the idea of being those things.
 We like the idea of walking on the beach with six-pack abs.
-We like the idea of doing the cool entrepreneurial stuff, we like the idea of having a viral video.
-We like the idea of getting the status and attention that’s attached to these achievements, rather than putting in the actual work and dedication to get there.
+We like the idea of doing the cool entrepreneurial stuff; we like the idea of having a viral video.
+And we like the idea of getting the status and attention that’s attached to these achievements, rather than putting in the actual work and dedication to get there.

 When the DJ was still just a dude who played records in a dark corner of a club, nobody aspired to be a DJ.
 Now with all the hype around it, everyone wants to be a DJ, but that’s not really what we want.
 We want to be ‘that guy’ in that one-hour timeframe on stage when 20.000 people scream his name, we don’t want to be that guy the other 9.999 hours leading up to that moment.

 When bodybuilding was still an underground thing for freaks of nature, nobody aspired to be a bodybuilder.
 Now with all the marketing for ‘fit’ people, everyone wants to be one.
 But again, we just want the body, not the work.
 Ronnie Coleman famously said: “Everybody wants to be a bodybuilder, but don’t nobody wanna lift no heavy-ass weights.”